cloudify-cosmo/docl/README.md

 Run `docl init` and supply the different configuration options based on your setup.
 * `--ssh-key-path` should point to a private key that will have access to created containers.
-* `--docker-host` should point to the docker endpoint.
+* `--docker-host` should point to the docker endpoint, or empty for the default socket.
 * `--source-root` should point to the root directory in which all cloudify related projects are cloned.
 This is used for mounting code from the host machine to the relevant manager directories.
 * (Optional) `[-m]|[--manager-image-docker-tag]` Default Docker image tag to use (for example `docl run` with no parameters will use this value to run a local image with this tag).